Three astronauts touch down after 6 months in space

-"I'm going to miss the view," he said, referring to panorama of planet Earth visible from the ISS during his six-month stint in space.
+“I’m going to miss the view,” he said, referring to his six-month stint in space.

-At around 0215 GMT, they bid farewell to NASA astronaut Jeff Williams and Russian cosmonauts Oleg Skripochka and Alexey Ovchinin, who remain aboard the ISS.
+At around 0215 GMT, they bid fairwell to NASA astronaut Jeff Williams and Russian cosmonauts Oleg Skripochka and Alexey Ovchinin, who remain aboard the ISS.

-Their Soyuz TMA-19M spacecraft then undocked from the ISS, Roscosmos said.
+Their Soyuz TMA-19M spacecraft then undocked from the ISS, Russian space agency Roscomos said.